IBM-Verify/verify-antenna-recipes/deploying/receiver/container-runtime/README.md

 ## Configuration

+### Setting up the local directory

+> 📘 Note
+>
+> You will need to perform these steps only if you choose not to clone this Github repository to your local system.

+You will build a directory structure that matches [configs](configs).

+Create a directory in your system called `antenna-transmitter` and copy the contents of the [configs](configs) directory into it.
+All commands from this point onwards will be executed from the `antenna-transmitter` directory.

 ### Generate keys and certificates

 The first step is to generate SSL keys and certificates for secure communication.
 You can use OpenSSL to generate the keys and certificates.